ellsworthmmcc/HPFC/README.md

 ![Opening Folder](https://user-images.githubusercontent.com/81348353/207202664-134e2390-574a-4feb-bf13-1cdd2ce706a0.PNG)

 ### Step 5:
+Word of warning, there will most likely be some error warnings related to git, these can be safely ignored.

 From here, to get to running the program, double click hpfc.py on the left sidebar to open it.
 ![hpfc sidebar](https://user-images.githubusercontent.com/81348353/207202806-6109e338-8f39-404e-a122-780ab956a2e4.PNG)